 Highly recommended Mexican cuisine is served at El Catrin.
-Catch classics like Canadian poutine at Mill Street Brew Pub and Asian at the Boku Noodle bar.
+Catch classics like Canadian poutine at Mill Street Brew Pub at 55 Mill Street, Toronto, and Asian at the Boku Noodle bar.
 If seafood is your thing, try Pure Spirits Oyster Bar and veggies should try out the vegetarian tasting platter at El Catrin, including guacamole, esquites, and molotes ensalada diablito, taco vegetariano, and coliflor, and churros.

 What to do in the Distillery District

 There is so much to do in the distillery district you will truly be spoiled for choice.
 Shopping is what draws most people along with cafes where you can sit and allow the vibe of a by-gone era to wash over you.

 Shops are artisans offering crafts and specialty goods.
 You can sample boutique chocolate, beers, whiskeys, and more.
 There’s also clothing, health and beauty, decor, jewelry, and accessories.
 The district hosts a Christmas market as well as events throughout the calendar.

 There are also several art galleries and live performances at culture centers featuring actors and dancers.

 The Top 8 Restaurants in the Distillery District

 With so many outstanding restaurants from pub fayre at great prices to fine dining, a distillery district is a place foodies will love.
 Each restaurant is excellent at what they do.
 Here are some of the best restaurants in the distillery district.

 1. El Catrin